 Labrang Monastery is located on the north of Daxia River in the west of Xiahe County of Gannan Tibetan Autonomous Prefecture in Gansu Province.
 This most important Tibetan monastery outside Tibet was first founded by Ngagong Tsunde, the first generation of Jamyang from nearby Ganjia in 1709. it is an important monastery of the Gelukpa or the Yellow Hat Sect.
-At its peak there were over 4000 monks.
-Currently there are over 3000 monks from Qinghai, Gansu, Inner Mongolia and Tibet as well.

 If you have only one day visiting Labrang Monastery, you are advised to visit the interior of some buildings escorted by monk tour guides.
 This is also the only way that you can enter some of the temples and institutions.
 In the afternoon, you may take the kora – the pilgrim path, walking around the monastery.

 If you travel individually, after buying your entrance ticket, you’d better to wait at the ticket office around 10:15am or 3:15pm if you come here in the afternoon.
 Starting from the two fixed time, monk-turned English speaking tour guides will show you around on the prearranged travel route in the monastery.
 Visitors should be sensitive to the religious nature of the site.

 The entrance to Labrang Monastery

 Together with my co-worker Mr.Jonhy Hao, we took the 2 hour flight CA1273 for Lanzhou.

 CA1273, an Air China flight was scheduled to take off at 07:20 and land at 09:35 at Lanzhou Zhongchuan Airport from Beijing.
 Basically there are about 9 daily flights running between Beijing and Lazhou, operated by Air China, Eastern China Airline, Hainan Airline.